WelfzTwingoFurs/WegTek3D/README.md

 FEATURES:
 -Polygon world with height;
--Flying up and down;
+-Flying up and down & looking up and down;
--Looking up and down;
 -Field of view (FOV), draw distance options;
--Polygon clipping (vertexes behind camera don't distort), 99% done.
+-Clipping (vertexes behind camera don't distort);
+-Z_Index sorting
 -Screen resizable to any size;
+-Viewbobbing, viewrolling options;
 -Scrolling sky texture, floor texture;
--Changeable textures of any size;
+-Changeable textures of any size.
--Viewbobbing, viewrolling options;

 IMPERFECTIONS:
 -No collision;
 -No sprite objects;
 -Only 1 texture at a time;
--No coling (Objects behind others still render);
+-No culling (Objects behind others still render);
--No Z_Index polygon priority;
+-No camera-edge clipping (polygons outside screen still render);
 -Heavy texture distortion up-close;
 -Non-square polygons don't texture properly (& intervenes with clipping);
 -Draw distance innacurate to value (depending on Angles FOV);
 -No Y FOV;
--Polygons outside screen still render, and they're huge;
 -Feet when you look down, draw distance fading, depth-shading options, have been deactivated;
 -No in-game options (all settings in editor).